07 Jan 3 Reasons Property Stocks are Perfect for Your Portfolio

 However, things may be looking up as the economic recovery takes hold.

-An example is Manulife US REIT (SGX: BTOU), or MUST, which owns a portfolio of nine Class A office properties in the US.
+An example is Manulife US REIT (SGX: BTOU), or MUST, which owns a portfolio of 12 Class A office properties in the US as of 31 December 2021.

-The current year has been tough with the REIT reporting declining office occupancy, going from 93.4% at the end of 2020 to 91.7% for 1H2021.
+The current year has been tough with the REIT reporting declining office occupancy, going from 93.4% at the end of 2020 to 92.3% for FY2021.

 Recovery, however, is just around the corner.

-The US is experiencing a leasing volume uptrend in the second half of this year that should benefit MUST.
+The US has experienced a leasing volume uptrend throughout 2021 that should benefit MUST.

-The strong economic recovery and declining unemployment rate should boost occupancy rates over the medium term.
+The strong economic recovery and the declining unemployment rate should boost occupancy rates over the medium term.

 Get Smart: Choose quality and hold for the long-term